 My Liposomal curcumin is my No. 1 supplement recommendation to facilitate a healthy inflammatory response, and support your immune system.
 The liposomal form solves the problem of poor absorption and bioavailability of typical curcumin supplements by surrounding the curcumin molecule with a thin layer of fat from medium-chain-triglyceride (MTC) oil.
 This micelle “pocket” creates a liposome that is at least 5.6x more absorbable than most typical curcumin supplements available on the market today.

 In addition to creating healthy cell membranes, Omega-3s help your body produce prostaglandins.
-Remember, one of the jobs of NSAIDs is to stop the production of prostaglandins, which is your body’s natural chemical to cause inflammation and promotes blood clotting.
+Remember, one of the jobs of NSAIDs is to stop the production of prostaglandins, which is your body’s natural chemical to cause inflammation and promote blood clotting.

 Without the appropriate levels of Omega-3s to create prostaglandins, your body’s inflammatory response cannot be properly modulated.
 My Complete Omega-3 Softgels are pharmaceutical grade, GMP certified, and 3rd party tested and are the purest, highest-potency fish oil supplement available on the market today to facilitate a healthy inflammatory response.